DEBORAH M. PRUM

 Later, at home, I dunked those rejected biscotti into my warmed milk and wept softly.
 Okay, I didn’t weep softly, but I did feel like a Stranger in a Strange Land—not Italian enough to enjoy simmered brains and grilled eel and not American enough to bring an acceptable dessert to a potluck.

-Recently, as I prepared for a family reunion, I listed everyone’s preferences and dietary requirements: no sugar, gluten, fat, dark greens, walnuts, pork, fish, mint, mayo, dairy, saffron and last but not least, no food with non-smooth texture.
+Recently, as I prepared for a gathering, I listed everyone’s preferences and dietary requirements: no sugar, gluten, fat, dark greens, walnuts, pork, fish, mint, mayo, dairy, saffron and last but not least, no food with non-smooth texture.

 I’m not complaining.
 I’m not judging.
-Yet, planning a menu for my relatives is a daunting task.
+Yet, planning a menu is a daunting task.

-In the olden days, family reunion or not, Santa would have handed out bowls of steaming Chicken Foot Soup.
+In the olden days, dietary restrictions or not, Santa would have handed out bowls of steaming Chicken Foot Soup.
 Eat up, or eat out.
 End of discussion.

 (Photo by Jen Fariello)